e-gov/TARA-Doku/TechnicalSpecification.md

 1 The user uses a client application providing an e-service

 - the user may be Estonian or a foreigner;
-- a screen with a ‘Log in’ etc. button is displayed to the user;
+- a screen with a ‘Log in’ or an equivalent button is displayed to the user;
 - the user clicks ‘Log in’.

 2 The client application redirects the user to the TARA service (by browser redirection)